GEORGE'S COMMUNITY COLLEGE

 Welcome to Circuit Analysis!

 INSTRUCTOR: Dr. Scott D. Johnson, Associate Professor, Engineering Coordinator, Physical Sciences and Engineering

-To facilitate e-mail communication with me, please include the following code: CCGP07 along with the course designation (EGR 244) in the subject of any e-mails to me during the Spring 2012 semester.
+To facilitate e-mail communication with me, please include the following information: The course designation (EGR-2030) and the subject of any e-mails to me during the Spring 2012 semester.
 Note: All credit students (with the exception of Howard Community College students enrolled at Laurel College Center) are required to use Owl Mail for all college communication.

 Team work along with communication skills (oral, written, and graphical) are exercised throughout the course.